-We always try to keep potential homebuyers or mortgage switchers up to date on the lowest mortgage rates in Ireland.
+We always try to keep potential homebuyers or mortgage switchers up to date on the lowest mortgage rates available in Ireland.
 Doing a comparison of Irish mortgage interest rates is easier in 2018 than it was a few years ago – because there are fewer lenders operating in Ireland and a lot less mortgage products.

 See our full list of the Lowest Mortgage Rates here.